With the Colorado point system, your driver’s license can be suspended for six months to one year if you accumulate

 5. How do I check my Colorado driving record?

-The quickest way to check your driver’s license status is to go online at the Colorado DMV.
-You will need to provide your email and a credit card to buy your MVR (motor vehicle report):
+The quickest way to check your driver’s license status is to go online at the Colorado DMV to buy your MVR (motor vehicle report).
+After choosing “self-request”, click “next” and provide your:

-- non-certified driving records cost $9
+- Non-certified driving records cost $9, and

-- certified driving records cost $10
+- Certified driving records cost $10.

 - Your full name